Low-sodium Ginger Pork (Genen buta no shougayaki)

 - Vegetable oil

-Oil a frying pan with 2 tsp of vegetable oil and preheat.
-Add the pork, being careful not to let it overlap, and cook over medium-high heat until both sides are browned.
+Oil a frying pan with 2 tsp of vegetable oil.
+Place the pork slices in the pan so they don't overlap, and cook over medium-high heat until both sides are browned.
 If a lot of fat renders out, use a paper towel to blot it up.

-Add the [A] and cook to coat.
-Serve on a plate with shredded cabbage.
+Add [A] and cook to coat.
+Plate up and serve with shredded cabbage.